 The Center for Integrative Health and Wellness brings researchers together and fosters future interdisciplinary translational research.
 Specific ways in which CIHW supports research include:

-- Pilot funding for research that is anticipated to lead to larger, definitive projects and offers
+- Pilot funding for research that is anticipated to lead to larger, definitive projects

 - Annual research awards to recognize and celebrate excellence that will quickly translate into improved clinical care